rumekso23/FirebaseLoginStudying/README.md

-# FirebaseStudying
+# FirebaseLoginStudying
-this is project for developing android with firebase
+this is project for developing android login page with firebase